Women in Science & Engineering (WiSE)

 WiSE UP Summer Bridge Program

-WiSE UP is an energetic 3-week program for first-year students starting at the UW in autumn quarter.
+WiSE UP is an energetic 3-week summer program for first-year students who will start at the UW the following autumn quarter.
 Women planning to major in engineering or computer science learn strategies for university-level study and engage with the UW academic community and peers.
 During the program, students participate in class instruction, labs, seminars, and visits to local companies and receive an introduction to engineering prerequisite courses in math, physics, and engineering design.

 Registration is closed for the 2015 program.